kembaoak/weather/README.md

   - Name - City/Station name(all data come from one particular station)
 License: (if applicable)
 Analysis
-Describe the notebooks and/or scripts used to perform the analysis.
+##Describe the notebooks and/or scripts used to perform the analysis.
 Specify the order in which the code should be run to reproduce the results.

+Data Preparation
+Data was cleansed and merged into the notebook Weather_Data.ipynb(see the code folder)

+1. Data is loaded for both cities.
+2. Data was merged using 'DATE' column using outer join.
+3. Missing/Nan values were identified and handled accordingly by replacing NaN values with the means for for that particular day over the time period.

+Analysis
+****still in progress****

 Results
 Include a short discussion of the findings and what they imply.